The journey from a gemstone to a gem of a stone!

 Gemstones coming from the Earth are unique.
 They are born naturally in many bright, dull, transparent, opaque or many kinds in between.

 Like us humans need cosmetics, certain minerals, need to be processed to bring put their inherent life and beauty.

-Such processing could be : cutting to reflect & refract light.
+Such processing could be: cutting to reflect & refract light.
 Or other processes could be that enhances colour or clarity.
-As can be expected, an untreated gemstones, naturally beautiful is the most preferred.
+As can be expected, an untreated gemstone, naturally beautiful is the most preferred.
 Most rare.
 And more pricey.
-However nature produces very few of them.
+However nature produces very few of them

 The common processes or treatments or enhancements for gemstones are.